rclacerna/DesignPatterns_Day1_10276505/README.md

 Exercise 1: Template Method and Strategy

 # Journal
-In this excersize, cooming code smells were emmediately seen.
+In this excersize, code smells were emmediately seen.
 - Repeated code which violates DRY principle
 - Hard to extend and refactor the functionalities due to tight-coupling